MatheusPhillip/MatheusPhillip/README.md

 ## I'm have been a developer and QA for the last years and I would like you to know me better.

+* I'm brazilian
-* I'm brazilian and I speak portuguese, english (C1) and spanish (A1 - Currently learning)
+* I speak Portuguese, English (C1), and Spanish (A1 - Currently learning)
 * I'm currently working as a Junior Software QA at CESAR
-* I'm studying concepts of clean code, algorithms and data structure
+* I'm studying concepts of Clean Code, Algorithms and Data Structures
+* I have professional experience with web projects, but I would love to work on virtual reality or augmented reality projects

 ## Languages and tools: